Hurstzy/AbandonedSandy/README.md

 Add "start AbandonedSandy to your server.cfg

 # Disclaimer
-To clear up any confusion I based this map off of a previous abandoned sandy shores release, when I went to download that release I had realized it was taken down so I then made my own.
+To clear up any confusion I based this map off of a previous abandoned sandy shores release, when I went to download the release I had realized it was taken down so I then made my own.